 Now, if you haven’t already make sure you grab a copy of my Social Media Checklist.
 I’ll show you how to get up and running on all the major, major social media platforms so that you can start growing your business, building out your media kit, getting that data so that you can leverage the power of social to grow your business.

-So make sure that you grab that.
+Make sure that you grab that.
 I’ll put the link in the description and also in the screen somewhere as well.
-So that essentially wraps us up for today’s live stream.
+That essentially wraps us up for today’s live stream.
 It’s been a while.

 Thank you so much for joining me live.
 It’s great to be alive again after a little bit of a while, I will see you in the next live stream and bye for now